k0sproject/k0s/docs/airgap-install.md

   default_pull_policy: Never
 ```

-Important notification here is that `default_pull_policy` affects only images installed by the k0s itself, not images from the helm extenstions or any other manually installed images.
+Important notification here is that `default_pull_policy` affects only images installed by the k0s itself, not images
+from the helm extensions or any other manually installed images.

 ## Private registry